 Poster: 17 x 11 inch.
-"The Woodrose" - this show is often listed as The Woodrose, April 17, 1970, but the venue was really The Paramount Theater in Springfield MA, as stated under The Woodrose on the poster.
+"The Woodrose" - this show is often listed as The Woodrose, April 17, 1970, but site was the former Paramount Theater in Springfield MA, as stated under The Woodrose on the poster.

 Flyer: 11 x 8½ inch red on white flyer, hung outside the venue advertising coming events.
-Artist unknown.
+Designed by Tom Kuchenski.

 Tape: audience, drummerless, B-, 57 minutes.
 Intro (listed as Vamp on Screen Test boot) is some kind of instrumental Foggy Notion.
 Oh Gin is the only live version available.
 Sources: Screen Test LP and CD (1), Searchin' For My Mainline 3LP and 3CD (6), After The White Heat 2CD (1-10).

 Doug Yule: "I remember a show in Springfield, Massachusetts like that.
 We had a set of drums there, and I played them on some tunes, bass on others."